dan-wiki/dan-wiki.github.io/_posts/2020-11-25-Roast-Turkey.md

 -   To substitute dried herbs, use 1 teaspoon dried herbs per 1 tablespoon fresh chopped herbs.
 -   The herb butter is optional
+-   If the goal is to stretch the turkey out over a week:
+    * Don't do the last step to make gravy.
+Instead,
+      * Remove all meat from the bone and separate out into light and dark meat.
+      * Put all bones, cartilage, carcass, and non-crispy skin into a stock pot.
+(The crispy skin is for topping the dark meat.)
+      * Strain the drippings and mirepoix and ladle the stock into mason jars and put in the refrigerator.
+        * In a few hours scrape the fat from the top of the jars and put it into its own jar.
+        * Melt the jar fat on low in a pan and cut the heat and let rest until room temperature
+        * Use the fat to make mayonnaise as if it were the oil.
+See related mayo recipe.
+        * Pull apart the white meat turkey and combine with celery, only, dill, and the schmaltz mayo for a salad.
+Salt as needed.
+      * Put th mirepoix vegetables into the stock pot with some leek root tops if you have some saved in the freezer.
+      * Fill the stock pot with water close to the top, but with room to not boil over.
+      * Run the stock pot for 8-12 hours with the lid on 195-210 using a kitchen thermometer.
+Ideally, you want to avoid it boiling too much.
+        * An induction burner and kitchen thermometer with wireless transmitter works well for this.
+      * Strain the stock into mason jars.
+      * Separate all meat from bones and vegetable matter.
+This needs to be done piece-by-piece, but is worth it.
+        * This meat is saved for a carnitas dinner.
+You spread it across a hotel pan, add some broth to it to rehydrate, and add Adobo and Sazon then roast until crispy at 450F convection.
+      * At the end of the week, take the stock and eny vegetable and meat leftovers and any other fresh vegetables on hand on simmer in a soup pot for several hours to make soup.
+You can also make soup on the first day if there is too much stock to save in jars.

 ## Instructions